Dermadry review

 5. No pills, needles, or topical treatments

-I like that you can also dial up and dial down your treatments, depending on your own personal sweating trends and wants.
+I like that you can also dial up and dial down your iontophoresis treatments, depending on your own personal sweating trends and wants.

-For instance, I sweat less in the winter, so I use my Dermadry less.
+For instance, I sweat excessively less in the winter, so I use my Dermadry less.
 In the summer, or if I have a special event coming up, I will use my Dermadry more frequently.

 6. Dermadry supports the hyperhidrosis community